spyder-ide/spyder-docs/doc/troubleshooting/call-for-help.rst

 Spyder's FAQ section
 ~~~~~~~~~~~~~~~~~~~~

-Spyder's documentation has a FAQ section, where you might find the answers that you are looking for.
+Spyder's documentation has a :ref:`FAQ section <faq>`, where you might find the answers that you are looking for.

 .. rst-class:: fabb fa-youtube